Open Source Project - "Implementation / Testing"

 Professionalism and Progress (20%)

-One major part of contributing to the open source is the interaction with the community and the repo contributors.
-In the sea of open pull requests, your team should campaign for your pull request to be looked at or commented, while maintaining professionalism.
+One major part of contributing to open source is the interaction with the community and the repo contributors.
+In the sea of open pull requests, your team should campaign for your pull request to be looked at or commented on, while maintaining professionalism.

 Remember you are representing yourself, and the University of Toronto.
 Please keep your community interactions professional.